Floby/megatest/Readme.md

 })
 ```

-  Anything you can do with superagent, you can do with supertest - for example multipart file uploads!
+  Anything you can do with superagent, you can do with megatest - for example multipart file uploads!

 ```js
 request(app)